-It is also recommended that an in depth review of the viability of expanding the International Baccalaureate program to Blue Mountain Elementary be completed by June 2016, with recommendations for next steps presented to the Board by September 2016.
-This review shall include further consultation with school staff and school community at Blue Mountain Elementary over the course of the 2015/16 school year, discussions with the International Baccalaureate organization and a full financial impact analysis.
+It is also recommended that an in depth review of the viability of expanding the International Baccalaureate program to Primary Years be completed by June 2017, with recommendations for next steps presented to the Board by September 2017.
+This review shall include further consultation with school district staff and the community, discussions with the International Baccalaureate organization and a full financial impact analysis.